meslane/M-CPU/README.txt

 N: Negative flag, triggered if ALU output is > 0
 Z: Zero flag, triggered if ALU output == 0
 P: Parity flag, triggered if ALU output is odd
 I: Interrupt service flag, triggered on interrupt

+ASSEMBLER:
+The MASM (M-CPU assembler) assembles .masm files into .mcpu files that can be read by the M-CPU Syntax errors may cause the MASM to halt but often also result in undefined behavior that will not produce a helpful error message.